underhillanna/PhotosynQ-Documentation/help/_data_Series_Data_subsets.md

 #### Troubleshooting

-- [x] Sometimes your dashboard settings disappear the next time you load the project data.
+- [x] Sometimes your dashboard settings disappear the next time you load the Project data.
 - [x] Make sure you allow the browser to store information in your browsers **local storage**.